Techtonica/curriculum/projects/eventonica-react.md

 In this project, you'll create a React frontend for your Eventonica API.

 #### Step 1: Design your UI
-Users:
+On paper, sketch out a frontend design for your Eventonica application.
+Make sure it includes the ability for users to:

+**Users:**
   * Add a new User to the System
   * Allow users to save events to a personal Events array
   * Delete a User from the System

-Event:
+**Event:**
   * Add a new Event to the System
   * Delete an Event from the System

-Filter:
+**Filter:**
+  * Create at least one filter that was in your jQuery UI.
-* Show all users that have the chosen event in their Events Array
+     * Examples: Show all events that have a certain property or word, or show all users that have the chosen event in their Events Array.
-* Your choice: Show all events that have a certain property or word.

 Your design can be simple -- don't worry about making a beautiful design at this point.
 Sketch the design on paper.
 Show it to another apprentice.
 Do both of your designs include the ability to do all 5 functions?